dreamfactorysoftware/platform-wiki/project-and-community/contributing/Contributing-to-documentation.md

 <a name="website" />
 ## 2. Contributing to the website

-The Snowplow website is hosted also hosted on Github (via [Github Pages][github-pages]).
-The repo is on [https://github.com/snowplow/snowplow.github.com](https://github.com/snowplow/snowplow.github.com).
+The DreamFactory website is hosted also hosted on Github (via [Github Pages][github-pages]).
+The repo is on [https://github.com/dreamfactory/dreamfactory.github.com](https://github.com/dreamfactory/dreamfactory.github.com).
 As with the wiki, you can contribute by forking the repo, making edits and then submitting a pull request.

 Please note that the setup on the website is a bit complicated, because it uses a number of Jekyll features that are not supported by Github pages.
 As a result: